anasizhar/anasizhar/Readme.md

 ## 🛡️ About Me

-- Information Security Analyst based in Germany
+- From Pakistan, currently in Germnay
-- Experienced with AWS Security
-- SIEM enthusiast (log analysis, detection engineering, threat hunting)
-- Pentester mindset — always thinking like an attacker
-- Interested in AppSec, Cloud Security & Detection Engineering
+- Interested in Application & Cloud Security
+- Defender by day, hacker by night

 ---